The first two episodes of Loki will grab fan attention with ease. Everything you want from a show featuring the Trickster is on full display here.

 Throughout their adventures in these first two episodes, the TVA and their new Asgardian pet hunt down a Variant (someone who busted time) who has been hunting down Minute Soldier units and killing them off one by one.
 The character reveal will come pretty quick in episode one, but we don’t learn everything right off the bat.
 You’ll have to wait until the end of the second episode to get additional details on their messy adversary, and I suspect the knowledge we get then hardly scratches the surface.

 So far, Loki pretty much fits the bill for what folks are looking for in a series featuring the Trickster.
 It’s funny, it’s fun, and when you’re not paying attention it will knock you to your knees with an emotional gut punch.
 Fans needn’t be concerned about this “new” character progressing in the same way the original timeline’s Loki grew throughout his tenure in the MCU.
 That’s handled pretty early on and features some exceptional scenes from Hiddleston.

-Loki premieres on Wednesday on Disney+.
+Loki is airing on Disney Plus.
 Chances are you’re going to have a good time.

 Get the latest updates, reviews and unmissable series to watch and more!

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.